n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 canonical; they should be applied in the order in which they appear in the GSUB table in the font.

-	init
+	init (not used in Sinhala)
 	pres
 	abvs
 	blws
 	psts
-	haln
+	haln (not used in Sinhala)

-The `init` feature replaces word-initial glyphs with special presentation forms.
-Generally, these forms involve removing the headline instroke from the left side of the glyph.
+The `init` feature is not used in Sinhala.

 The `pres` feature replaces pre-base-consonant glyphs with special presentations forms.
-This can include consonant conjuncts, half-form consonants, and stylistic variants of left-side dependent vowels (matras).
+This can include ligatures, "touching consonant" forms, and stylistic variants of left-side dependent vowels (matras).

 ![Pre-base substitutions](/images/sinhala/sinhala-pres.png)